stevekinney/idea-box/README.md

 };
 ```

 Our tests should now pass.
-Just in case they don't, here is there current contents of `renderIdea` and `app/assets/javascripts/idea_actions.js`.
+Just in case they don't, here is the current contents of `renderIdea` and `app/assets/javascripts/idea_actions.js`.

 ```js
 function renderIdea(idea) {